-Relying exclusively on the SI asset class building blocks outlined above, we designed five portfolios corresponding to all five UBS WM-USA risk profiles, along with all-equity and all-fixed income versions, for both taxable and non-taxable investors.
+Relying exclusively on the SI asset class building blocks (Fig. 1), we designed five portfolios corresponding to all five UBS WM-US risk profiles, along with all-equity and all-fixed income versions, for both taxable and non-taxable investors.
+The portfolios are well-diversified and look like a conventional balanced portfolio consisting of bonds and stocks, as evident in the taxable portfolios shown in Fig. 2 and nontaxable in Fig. 5.
+The portfolios contain differing asset class exposures depending on the risk profile, and thus their sustainability and impact potential varies.

-Fig. 2